 Dividends paid to individuals French resident

 Dividends received by French resident taxpayers are subject to a flat tax at the rate of 12.8%, plus the additional social security levy at the rate of 17.2%, i.e an overall taxation of 30%.
-The tax payable is the same regardless of whether the shareholder chooses to be paid in cash or in shares (where the Bank offers this option).

 However, tax payers may opt for taxation at the progressive scale for income tax.
 This option is global and concerns all the taxpayer's income from investment income.
 It is exercised when the tax return is filed.